 ASSISTANT GENERAL MANAGER & DIRECTOR OF HOCKEY OPERATIONS/LEGAL AFFAIRS

-As a member of the Oilers Hockey Management Team, Olczyk works closely with Kevin Lowe and Steve Tambellini on all hockey-related matters.
-His responsibilities include player contract negotiations, scouting and player evaluation, scheduling, salary arbitration, player transactions, and salary cap management.
+As a member of the Oilers Hockey Management Team, Olczyk works closely with Kevin Lowe, Craig MacTavish, and Scott Howson on all hockey-related matters.
+His responsibilities include player contract negotiations, scouting and player evaluation, particularly US College Free Agents, scheduling, salary arbitration, player transactions, and salary cap management.
 He is also the liaison to the NHL regarding all matters pertaining to the Collective Bargaining Agreement.

 As a player, Olczyk was Captain of the United States Under-17 National Team that won the Silver Medal at the 1986 World Cup in Chicago.
 During his collegiate career, Olczyk played four seasons of NCAA Division I hockey at Brown University between 1988 and 1992 and served as the Bears’ Captain his senior year.
 He was named to the Academic All-Ivy Team in 1991-92.
 Olczyk graduated Magna Cum Laude with a Bachelor of Arts degree in Philosophy, wrote an Honors Thesis, and was inducted into the Phi Beta Kappa academic honor society.

-Ricky is a devoted trail runner, having raced in the Pike’s Peak Marathon four times, and is an avid reader.
+Ricky O. is an avid trail runner, having raced in the Pike’s Peak Marathon five times; enjoys to read; and is also a frequent guest-speaker at colleges and law schools.